 “I’m a new teacher and these videos really saved my hide (they still do) and my students like these activities a lot.
 I would like to thank you…” – Luiz Felipe

 If you are searching for reviews on ESLinsider’s courses then I’ll assume that you are also checking out other companies too and you have probably been to some 3rd party review sites like:

-They make money by referral links and advertising the courses on their site.
+They make money by referral links and from advertising from the courses on their site.

 You have to create an account there before people can leave reviews on your course.